Surajit Chandra Sinha: Background

-Born in Durgapur Upazila in the Bengal Presidency (now in Bangladesh), he was the eldest son of Maharaja Bhupendra Chandra Sinha of Susang, who was a student of Presidency College, Calcutta and a well-known landscape painter.
+Born in Durgapur Upazila under Netrokona in the Bengal Presidency (now in Bangladesh), he was the eldest son of Maharaja Bhupendra Chandra Sinha of Susang, who was a student of Presidency College, Calcutta and a well-known landscape painter.
 His mother was a daughter of Jogendranath Moitra, the zamindar of Sithlai in Pabna District.
 Her family members traced their origins to the reign of Emperor Jahangir.
 Sinha's youngest sister is Purba Dam, the eminent exponent of Rabindrasangeet.

 A close paternal uncle, Maharajkumar Mani Singh was a well-known Communist Party leader who wrote Jiban Sangram. and was later elected head of the communist party of East Pakistan.
 In his youth he (Sinha) followed in the footsteps of his paternal uncle.
 His maternal uncle was Kumar Jyotirindra Moitra (popularly called "Botukda"), of the Sithlai family, who distinguished himself as an eminent Rabindrasangeet singer, and who later wrote the school anthem, 'Amader Patha Bhavan', for Patha Bhavan, Kolkata.

 Sinha was married to Dr. Purnima Sinha, a physicist, author and music scholar, who was the daughter of the eminent legal scholar and Bengali novelist, Naresh Chandra Sen Gupta.